This rule explains the carbonated beverage syrup tax (syrup tax) as imposed by chapter 82.64

 A wholesaler making a wholesale sale of syrup in this state must collect the tax from the buyer and report and pay the tax to the department.
 If, however, the wholesaler is prohibited from collecting the tax under the Constitution of this state or the Constitution or laws of the United States, the wholesaler is liable for the tax.
 A wholesaler who fails or refuses to collect the syrup tax with intent to violate the provisions of chapter 82.64

 RCW, or to gain some advantage directly or indirectly is guilty of a misdemeanor.
 The buyer is responsible for paying the syrup tax to the wholesaler.
 The syrup tax required to be collected by the wholesaler is a debt from the buyer to the wholesaler, until the tax is paid by the buyer to the wholesaler.
-Except as provided in subsection (5)(b)(ii) of this section, the buyer is not obligated to pay or report the syrup tax to the department.
+Except as provided in subsection (5)(b)(ii) of this rule, the buyer is not obligated to pay or report the syrup tax to the department.

-This subsection provides information on exemptions from the syrup tax.
+(5) Exemptions: This subsection provides information on exemptions from the syrup tax.

 (a) Previously taxed syrup.